Architecture of summer house in Sunny Valley

 The finish is inspired by the environment and the colorful architecture around, which over the years has been coated with self-made elements that visually reminds patches.
 For this reason, the finish of building is designed as a collage, consisting of a variety of texture.
 The metal, which is the main finish is used for a roof and facade also.
 For this reason, there is no overhang of the roof, all the dimensions of the house have been merged into a single volume.
 The glass facade of the building facing the courtyard breaks the boundary between the indoor and outdoor.
 Also, the terrace creates the effect that it is a continuation of the house’s facade.

 The concept of the integrity of the whole continues inside.
 A gable roof with an open ceiling defines the character of the interior.
 The area of 71 m2 is designed as a wide open space, divided into zones which are separated by different type of furniture.
-There is a greenhouse in the courtyard which works as a rest area in the same time.
+There is a greenhouse in the courtyard which works as a rest area at the same time.